NeoSchema Reference Guide

 nameargumentsreturns

-For unique ID's to use on schema nodes, use next_available_schema_id() instead
+For unique uri's to use on Data Nodes, use reserve_next_uri() instead

-:return: A unique auto-increment integer used for Data nodes
+:return: A string based on unique auto-increment values, used for Schema nodes

 nameargumentsreturns